soundwrightpro/FRUITY-NILA/README.md

 * **mute** and **solo** can be engaged at the same time on the channel rack. - Something is missing with FL Studio, Image-Line is aware of the problem.
 Awaiting fix
 * Active window on OLED can't go from **Mixer** to **Playlist**, then **Channel Rack** and vice versa.  - Something is wrong with FL Studio, Image-Line is aware of the problem.
 Awaiting fix
 * if group in **channel rack** is not set to "All", the script will crash - Something is missing with FL Studio, Image-Line is aware of the problem.
 Awaiting fix
+* 4D plugin picker insert odd characters in the search feild on macOS.
+Image-Line is aware of the problem.
+Awaiting fix

 ## Installation